 Past Accomplishments: In the past, the Academic Affairs committee has tackled the issues of printing allocations, advising reform, the Course Syllabi project, resolutions to modify the Fall Break/Thanksgiving Break schedule, and an exploration of the Sarah and James Bowdoin Scholar designation.

-Regular Responsibilities: The Academic Affairs committee is most successful when it seeks to dovetail its work with that of the College’s Academic Affairs Office, run by Dean Cristle Collins Judd.
+Regular Responsibilities: The Academic Affairs committee is most successful when it seeks to dovetail its work with that of the College’s Office of Academic Affairs, run by Dean Liz McCormack.

 - The committee must serve as a voice for the students on current issues coming through the College’s Academic Affairs Office, as well as capitalize upon opportune times to bring up student issues.

 - Through the Course Syllabi project, the Academic Affairs committee provides access to online copies of syllabi to assist students during course selection.

 - The Academic Affairs committee also serves as moderators for new Additional Printing Fund Requests, and must refer all approved requests to the OneCard Office.

 - The VP of Academic Affairs sits on the Academic Affairs College Committee as well as the Curriculum and Educational Planning Committee (CEP).

 - Representatives from the Academic Affairs committee must sit on the Student Library Advisory Group, Polaris Advisory Group and Printing Advisory Group (so long as these are all convened).